 The other factor that affects oil prices over the long term is economic development in East and South Asia.

-As manufacturing jobs have shifted from the developed world to countries like China and India, where labor is cheaper, these countries have needed more and more oil to fuel their growing industries.
+In recent decades, manufacturing jobs have shifted from the developed world to countries like China and India, where labor is cheaper.
+These countries have needed more and more oil to fuel their growing industries.
 That drives up global demand, which results in price increases.

 Asian countries are behind most of the rise in oil demand in recent years.
-According to the World Oil Review, global oil demand grew by 1.4% in 2018, with half that growth coming from India and China alone.
+In 2018, global oil demand grew by 1.4%, with half that growth coming from India and China alone.

 In 2018, China was the second-largest consumer of oil globally, using more than 13,000 barrels per day.
 That’s nearly three times as much as it used in 2000, less than 20 years earlier.